ADirin/OTP1_LectureMaterial/Introduction_To_SEP.md

 # Course Introduction: Fundamentals of Software Engineering

-Welcome to the Fundamentals of Software Engineering course!
-This project-based course provides a comprehensive introduction to software engineering principles, with a focus on practical application through a series of weekly lectures and project assignments.
-The course is designed to equip you with essential skills in software development, project management, and agile methodologies.
+- Welcome to the  Software Engineering project course!
+This project-based course provides a comprehensive introduction to software engineering principles, with a focus on practical application through a series of weekly lectures, Home and in-class assignment in addition to **project assignments.**
+- The course is designed to equip you with essential skills in **software development**, **project management**, and **agile methodologies**.

 # Student Competence Development Path